St. John's News

 Dustin Ahlschwede, Sara Coakley, Timothy Dobson, Michael Eack, Nicholas Fontaine, Casey Grogg, Jeremy Grogg, Mike Heuer, Kelly Jacobs, Ashley Hardwick, David Lehr, Zackery Montoya, Andrew Mueller, Richard Mutari Jr., Andrew Roberts, Jessica Sylvester, Rob Van Gilder

-In memory of parents, Clarence and Leora Brucker, given by Arlene and Lois Brucker
+In loving memory of parents, Charles and Margaret Eaker, given by Jan Dosen

 • • • • •